ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 /var/lib/kubelet/
 /etc/cfc/
 ```

+*NOTE:* When you are using an HA configuration you will have multiple master nodes using a shared volume mounted at `/var/lib/registry`.
+You will probably need to unmount that volume on each master node (`umount /var/lib/registry`).  (*TBD:* It doesn't seem to be the case that `/var/lib/icp/audit` needs to be unmounted.)

 # Miscellaneous useful docker commands

 This section holds a collection of sub-sections where various useful docker commands are documented.